Declaring the Major

 Please note that the Department does not offer a minor in Economics.

 For students wishing to add ECON as a second or third major:

-As of May 28, 2009, the University will require that a student have a cumulative GPA of 3.3 or higher in order to declare a double major or double degree in Economics.
-If you have any questions regarding this policy please visit an ECON advisor in 3127 Tydings Hall.
+University policy requires that a student have a cumulative GPA of 3.3 or higher in order to declare a double major or double degree in Economics.
+If you have any questions regarding this policy please visit an ECON advisor in 3108 Tydings Hall.

 *Please note that this policy applies for students who are adding ECON in addition to their current major and for students who have already declared Economics as their major and are adding a second major.